 When you tell yourself a lie repeatedly, you might begin to believe it as absolute truth – and this can lead to a further distortion of your perceptions and judgments until you become almost entirely blind to the negative consequences.

-Ultimately, you create positive change and growth in yourself and your relationships by acknowledging the truth.
+Ultimately, you create positive change and growth in yourself and your relationships by acknowledging the truth about your codependent tendencies.

 Peeling back the layers of the truth onion can be anxiety-producing.